Take Up to 70% Off All-Clad Cookware at Macy's Black Friday Sale

-Macy's Black Friday Sale: All-Clad's Famous Cookware Is Up to 70% Off
+Macy's Black Friday Sale: Shop All-Clad's Cookware for Up to 70% Off

-It's Black Friday early at Macy's just in time for Thanksgiving 2021.
+Black Friday arrived early at Macy's and there are huge discounts on All-Clad's famous cookware -- just in time for Thanksgiving 2021!
 Even if you're having a smaller gathering than usual, the upcoming holiday season means quality time with your loved ones, and you can make the most of it with this classic cookware.
 Whether you're looking for a full cookware set with pots, pans and lids or a roaster for your Thanksgiving turkey, you can save big while upgrading your kitchen.
 And if you're a Friendsgiving attendee rather than the host, be the best guest ever and show up with a perfectly prepared appetizer or side dish that you whipped up in your new cookware.

 Now you can get discounts and save as much as 70% on some of the highest-quality cookware on the market.
 Select regular priced, sale and clearance items are marked down during Macy's Black Friday One Day Sale.
 You can also add a Martha Stewart roaster (currently 65% off for $28) as a bonus item when you start planning your Thanksgiving and holiday menus.